Frequently Asked Questions

 Students who have studied abroad have a distinct advantage academically and in the job market.
 So, whether you are headed for graduate school or a professional job, you will stand out among the applicants.
 Having international experience shows graduate school admissions staff and potential employers that you have the skills to interact with people from other cultures and that you are independent, flexible, and adaptable.
 It also indicates that you have an understanding of world affairs and that you have gained the ability to view situations from multiple perspectives.
 Beyond the general benefits, study abroad may allow you to obtain direct experience relating to your major and the type of job you will be seeking.

+Talk to your CMC counselor about how study abroad credits fit with your academic plan.
 Other benefits obtained from spending a semester or year abroad may include: